shoesCodeFor/100-days-of-code/log.md

 ### Day 4: May 29th 2018

-**Today's Progress** Trying to fit all the pieces on the gameboard.
+**Today's Progress** Trying to fit all the pieces on the gameboard for rock paper scissors.

 **Thoughts** I learned a bunch today at the DenverScript Meetup (React fragments).
 I also need to deploy this as a Github pages.